tenable/terrascan/README.md

 $ terrascan scan -i <IaC provider> --find-vuln
 ```

-For more information and explanation of how to setup your environment to authenticate with the registrie's APIs see the [usage](https://runterrascan.io/docs/usage/command_line_mode/) documentation.
+For more information and explanation of how to setup your environment to authenticate with the registry's APIs see the [usage](https://runterrascan.io/docs/usage/command_line_mode/) documentation.

 ## Customizing scans